Goulburn-Murray Water - ceasing to be a Part 6 operator consultation 9 Mar 2022

 CANBERRA ACT 2601

 Please note this consultation is being conducted publicly and as such, submissions will be treated as public documents and published unless a claim of confidentiality is made and accepted, or a submission is withdrawn.

 Please mark any information that you believe to be of a confidential nature and provide reasons why this information should be treated confidentially.
-If the ACCC accepts your confidentiality claim, it will not publish or disclose the confidential information to third parties, other than advisors or consultants engaged directly by the ACCC, without first endeavouring to provide you with notice of its intention to do so, wherever possible, such as where it is compelled to do so by law.
+If the ACCC accepts your confidentiality claim, it won't publish or disclose the confidential information to third parties, other than advisers or consultants engaged directly by the ACCC, without first endeavouring to provide you with notice of its intention to do so, wherever possible, such as where it is compelled to do so by law.

 If the ACCC rejects your confidentiality claim, you will be given the opportunity to withdraw your submission before it is published, or any information is disclosed.

 The ACCC’s information policy includes information on the collection and disclosure of information.